ersheff/IMS322-Docs/docs/js/data-types.md

 # Data Types

 Data stored in [variables](../variables) are always of a certain _type_.
-When operating on data in JavaScript, results will depend on the types of the operands (the variables on either side of the operator) used in the expression.
+When operating on data in JavaScript, the results will depend on the types of the operands (the variables on either side of the operator) used in the expression.

-Given the prompt "add 40 and 2," the results are predictable because the operands 40 and 2 are both of the type _number_.
-However, a request to "add 40 and elephant" may not have an obvious response, because... "elephant" is obviously not a number.
+Given the prompt "add 40 and 2," the results are predictable because both operands, 40 and 2, are of the type _number_.
+However, a request to "add 40 and elephant" may not have an obvious result, because... "elephant" is obviously not a number.

-While it is important to be aware of these data types, you do not have to specify the type when declaring variables in JavaScript, which is required in some other languages.
-JavaScript is a _dynamically typed_ language, which means that types are automatically inferred based on the assigned value.
+While it is important to be aware of these data types, you do not have to specify the type when declaring variables in JavaScript (as you do in some other languages).
+JavaScript is a _dynamically typed_ language, meaning that types are automatically inferred based on the assigned value.

 There are 8 different data types in JavaScript: